Skip to main content

 Meaning of terms

-• power set - Explained here.
+• power set - Explained in detail in the combinatorics doc.

-• Bit mask - Explained here.
+• Bit mask - Explained in detail in the algorithms learnings.

 • Number of pairs - This is also used for same use cases where there are nested for loops.
 Similar to Sum of 1 through N−1.